 Stage 2 Assessment

 Accreditation applications for initial assessment of new occupational therapy programs should be received by the OTC nine to 12 months prior to the planned commencement date.
-Full details of the program must be provided, with special attention given to the resources available and resources proposed to deliver the program (especially staff and physical resources within the university, and commitment from agencies which will provide fieldwork opportunities).
+Full details of the program must be provided, with special attention given to the resources available and resources proposed to deliver the program (especially staff and physical resources within the education provider, and commitment from agencies which will provide practice education/fieldwork opportunities).
 New programs are assessed against the same standard as established programs.
 At this stage of assessment, accreditation is granted with conditions if the planned program is on track to meet the accreditation standard.

 Stage 3 Assessment

-A further full accreditation review of the program will occur prior to the graduation of the first cohort of students (usually in the first semester of the program’s final year, or after an extended fieldwork.
+A further full accreditation review of the program will occur prior to the graduation of the first cohort of students (usually in the first semester of the program’s final year, or after an extended practice education/fieldwork placement in the final year).

 The following accreditation decisions are available to the OTC:

-New programs will normally be awarded “accreditation with conditions” which relate to the progressive implementation of the new program and the provision of evidence that the accreditation standard has been met.
+New programs will be awarded “accreditation with conditions”.
+The conditions usually relate to the progressive implementation of the new program.

-The university will be required to provide reports on its progress in meeting the conditions.
-Evidence that the conditions have been met will be verified by the accreditation assessors.
+The education provider will be required to provide reports on its progress in meeting the conditions.
+Evidence the conditions have been met will be verified by the OTC.

 Accreditation fees are set on a cost recovery basis.